Location- and scale-free procedures for distinguishing between distribution tail models: Proofs

 \subsection{Proof of Theorem \ref{T4}}

-The scheme of the proof of Theorem \ref{T4} is absolutely the same as for Theorem \ref{T2}, therefore it is omitted.
+The scheme of the proof of Theorem \ref{T4} is the same as for Theorem \ref{T2}, so it is omitted.
 Note only, that for the proof of the relation similar to \eqref{appr2}, one needs to use the multivariate delta method and Lemma \ref{L2}.
-Next, instead of the relation \eqref{ineq} used to find the upper bound for $P(Y_1\le x)$, one should use the relation for all $x>0.$ The latter, in turn, follows from the condition $C_\delta(F_0, F_1).$ Indeed,
+Next, instead of the relation \eqref{ineq} used to find the upper bound for $P(Y_1\le x)$, one should use the relation for all $x>0.$ The latter follows from the condition $C_\delta(F_0, F_1).$ Indeed,

-where the first and second relations above follow from $C_0(F_0, F_1)$ and Proposition 1, respectively.
+where the first and second relations follow from $C_0(F_0, F_1)$ and Proposition 1, respectively.